Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

 Hamas said Israel’s airstrikes killed 13 of the hostages in the past day.
 It said the dead included foreigners but did not give their nationalities.

 Israeli military spokesperson Rear Adm.
-Daniel Hagari denied that, telling Al-Jazeera Arabic that “we have our own information and do not believe the lies of Hamas.”
+Daniel Hagari denied the claim, telling Al-Jazeera Arabic, “We have our own information.”

 Israel said Thursday it would allow no supplies into Gaza until Hamas frees the hostages.